axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-elasticsearch-http/reference-destination-elasticsearch-http/_index.md

 | Type:    | string |
 | Default: |        |

-*Description:* The username that {{% productparam "abbrev" %}} uses to authenticate on the server where it sends the messages.
+*Description:* The username that {{% param "product.abbrev" %}} uses to authenticate on the server where it sends the messages.

 {{% include-headless "chunk/option-destination-http-use-system-cert-store.md" %}}